Why I’m over the Gray Paint Trend and 8 White Paint Colors I’m Currently Crushing On

 This is just one of the many design trends I’m loving in her new home.

 Why I’m loving White Paint for Interior Walls in 2020

 White paint colors are no longer dedicated just to ceilings, trim or kitchen cabinets.
-Different shades of white are making their presence known by interior designers and bloggers looking for a fresh go-to neutral.
+Different shades of white are making their presence known by interior designers and bloggers looking for a fresh go-to neutral color.

 And what’s a more obvious neutral paint than white?

 From the warm creamy undertones, to the bold cooler shades of white paint, they literally go with anything in your home.
 And they have an amazing way of making any space feel clean and new again.

 White on white paint combinations for entire room are nothing new in the design world.
 We’ve seen this color scheme around for decades in plenty of modern and contemporary spaces.
 But today’s whites feel softer, and more cozy.
 Making them a perfect option for everyday living spaces.

 While many color trends will come and go, you can count on shades of white paint to remain a timeless classic in any element of your home.

 But just like any paint color, there’s both an art and science to choosing the perfect one.
 It all comes down to what you’ll be putting inside the room you plan to paint, as well as the different shades or undertones that make up the white paint colors.

 While you might think that choosing a white paint color would be easy, I can promise you it’s anything but.
 Because of its high light reflective value (LRV), white paint tends to play off its surrounding elements.